adelphimathcs/repoBuilder/readme.md

 ruby repo.rb myRepo myuser mypassword will create the repo 'myRepo' for the account given and initialize it with a defualt readme.

+#Current status
+Currently you can create a repo and initialize it with a default readme.
+Which is still very useful for someone who wants to create a lot of repos very quickly.
+However, updating/create files does not function properly.

 #TODO
-1. Get OAuth to work properly
+1. Get OAuth to work properly - I believe there is an issue with authentication(check issue)
 2. Get file updates to work - specifically update the default readme